diesel-rs/diesel/examples/postgres/custom_arrays/README.md

 Lastly, you also want to add a type alias for a postgres database connection in the lib file because that gives you the freedom to swap between a normal single connection or a connection pool without updating your type implementation or tests.
-The connection pool type alias has ben uncommented, but the type signature of the pooled connection makes it obvious why a type alias is a good idea.
+The connection pool type alias has been uncommented, but the type signature of the pooled connection makes it obvious why a type alias is a good idea.

 At this point, your lib file looks as shown below: